-This does not mean that in the near future the importance of Japanese culture and ethnicity would be disregarded.
-I can see that this need will remain even among the fourth generation Americans and Canadians of Japanese ancestry who attend the temples, especially given the recent spike in anti-Asian harassment and violence.
+This does not mean that in the near future the influence of Japanese culture and ethnicity would be disregarded.
+I can see that even among the fourth and fifth generation Japanese Americans who attend the temples, the needs related to cultural and ethnic identity will remain, especially given the recent spike in anti-Asian harassment and violence.
 And they should be given a space under the big tent to be addressed.